Financial Aid for 2 or 4 year colleges or Vo/Tech schools comes in three forms:

 Federal Financial Aid Programs

-Check the Career Center in the fall for additional information and any new federal guidelines.
+Check the College & Career Center in the fall for additional information and any new federal guidelines.

 - Pell Grants- Grants from $55.00 to $3,000 per year to eligible students attending approved colleges and technical schools.
 This is based on family financial need and may be used to attend any college or school.